lonkaars/wall-e2/robot/readme.md

 ## module hierarchy

-the software is divided into seperate 'modules' for maintenance, testing and debugging purposes. the sizes of the blocks in the following diagram are a bit misleading, as some of these blocks are mostly organizational and form more of a software 'skeleton', while the 'maze' and 'warehouse' modules provide the majority of the control logic.
+the software is divided into seperate 'modules' for organizational, maintenance, testing and debugging purposes. the sizes of the blocks in the following diagram are a bit misleading, as some of these blocks are mostly organizational and form more of a software 'skeleton', while the 'maze' and 'warehouse' modules provide the majority of the actual control logic.

 ```
 ┌──────────────────────────────────────────────────────────────────────┐